dadhi/DryIoc/README.md

     * Supported out-of-the-box: `Singleton`, `InResolutionScope`, `InCurrentScope`, `InCurrentNamedScope`.
 Plus you can define your own.
     * `useParentReuse` option for injected dependencies
     * Control reused objects behavior with `preventDisposal` and `weaklyReferenced`.
-* Extensive Open-generics support without special syntax: supported constaints, variance, complex nested generic definitions
+* Extensive Open-generics support without special syntax: supported constraints, variance, complex nested generic definitions
 * Constructor, property and field injection.
 * Static or instance factory methods in addition to constructor.
 Factory methods support parameter injection the same way as constructors.
 * Injecting properties and fields into existing object.